fdefelici/vs-funreal/README.md

 * `Invoke UBT automatically` to keep in sync UE project and VS Solution
 * `Keep the consistency` of the code base, updating properly *.uproject, .uplugin, .Build.cs, .Target.cs*, module source file, and C++ include file directive, even cross modules, depenging on the operation executed (for more details read [here](./docs/DETAILS.md)).

+> NOTE: While using `FUnreal` extension, it is still possible to create plugins and C++ classes from Unreal Editor or doing operations on the project directly on filesystem.
+The important thing is that UBT is successfully launched at end.

 # Activation
 `FUnreal` starts automatically when detects an UE Project, even if the actual activation dependends on Visual Studio extension loading chain.
 So before looking for the context menu, you can be aware if `FUnreal` is loaded properly in two ways: